 Emerging Mass Spectrometry Technologies to Improve Intraoperative Diagnostics

-Advances in mass spectrometry may reshape the landscape of surgical oncology, improving diagnostic accuracy and potentially impacting post-operative outcomes
+Advances in mass spectrometry may soon reshape surgery, improving diagnostic accuracy and impacting post-operative outcomes

 Background